basephp/database/README.md

 **Writing RAW SQL:**

-*Note: Raw Queries will return results into a `Collection`, unless you are "writing" to the database.*

 ```php
 // Writing a RAW SQL query to get 10 products from the database.
 $products = DB::query("SELECT * FROM products WHERE status = 'enabled' LIMIT 10");